Located in the Academic Commons, I.D. Weeks, first floor

 Academic and career advising provides an educational experience to help students explore and navigate a path to degree completion and a plan for the immediate future after graduation.
-The Academic and Career Planning Center welcomes all students regardless of race, ethnicity, religion, class, gender identification, or sexual orientation.
+The Academic and Career Planning Center welcomes all students regardless of race, ethnicity, religion, class, or sexual orientation.

 - Students can describe the requirements for graduation in their course of study before they are transferred to their faculty advisor at the 45 credit hour threshold.

 - Students will describe the broader context of their graduation requirements through the lens of a liberal education.

 - Students will analyze critically their choice of major during their first three semesters.

 - Students will analyze critically their career expectations throughout their time at USD.

 - Students will be able to describe the help resources available to them on campus.